ai4greenwashing/EmeraldMind/README.md

 ```
 @inproceedings{kaoukis2026emeraldmind,
-  author = {Kaoukis, Georgios and Koufopoulos, Ioannis-Aris and Psaroudaki, Eleni and Karidi, Danae Pla and Pitoura, Evaggelia and Papastefanatos, George and Tsaparas, Panayiotis},
+  author = {Kaoukis, Georgios and Koufopoulos, Ioannis-Aris and Psaroudaki, Eleni and Karidi, Danae Pla Karidi and Pitoura, Evaggelia and Papastefanatos, George and Tsaparas, Panayiotis},
   title = {EmeraldMind: A Knowledge Graph-Augmented Framework for Greenwashing Detection},
   booktitle = {Proceedings of the ACM Web Conference 2026 (WWW '26)},
   year = {2026},